Skip to main content

 fs.s3a.secret.keyYesThe Secret Access Key that you can use to access the GCS bucket.

 fs.s3a.endpointYesThe endpoint that you can use to access the GCS bucket.
 Example: storage.googleapis.com.
+Do not specify https in the endpoint address.

 • Use Shared Key to access Azure Blob Storage: